julietwomack/data-exploration-streamlit-application/README.md

 - **Heatmap:** users will see a heatmap of ALL numerical variables (discrete and continuous) and it is annotated with the correlation coefficients.

 ### Character data
+- Users can explore either descriptive statistics or visualizations with the character variables.

+#### Descriptive statistics
+- Users will be presented the option to preview stats based on the selected character variable (i.e., count, number of unique values, most frequent value, and most frequent value count)

+#### Visualizations
+- Users will be presented count plots.
+- Users will have the option to stratify the visualizations by another character variable or discrete numeric variable.

 ### Missing data
+- Users will be presented a dataframe with the count and percent of missing data by feature.
+- Users can opt to see the missing data visually (i.e., bar plot or heatmap).

 ## Implications & Limitations
+- Application can streamline the process of EDA for small data science projects.
+- Application can help students new to data analysis and data science gain a "feeling" for their data quickly.
+- Application works best with structured data.
+- Application does not present any functionality with date variables.
+- Application does not present all options for visualizations or descriptive statistics.
+- Application may run slowly on large datasets or features with large cardinality.